 1. Supporting children and adolescents

-• Youth experiencing grief, academic stress, bullying, or family conflict
+• It can help youth experiencing grief, academic stress, bullying, or family conflict.

 1. Grief, loss, and life transitions

-• Allows safe acknowledgment of loss without forcing emotional exposure.
+• The Tree of Life exercise allows safe acknowledgment of loss without forcing emotional exposure.

-• Useful for medical diagnoses, chronic illness, retirement, immigration, or role changes.
+• It is helpful for medical diagnoses, chronic illness, retirement, immigration, or role changes.

 1. Community healing and collective meaning-making

-• Group trees and communal storytelling foster solidarity, empowerment, and shared purpose.
+• Grouping trees and communal storytelling fosters solidarity, empowerment, and shared purpose.

 1. Clinical therapy integration

-• A grounding technique before deeper trauma work
+• It is also a grounding technique before deeper trauma work

-• A creative intervention during stalled therapy processes
+• It can be a creative intervention during stalled therapy processes

-In essence, it is used wherever a gentle, empowering, culturally adaptable method of exploring identity and resilience is needed.
+In essence, the Tree of Life Therapy activity is used wherever a gentle, empowering, culturally adaptable method of exploring identity and resilience is needed.

-The Tree of Life uses parts of a tree as metaphors.
-Facilitators guide participants through drawing or creating their tree and then naming and exploring each part.
+The Tree of Life Therapy activity uses tree parts as metaphors.
+Facilitators guide participants in drawing or creating a tree, then in naming and exploring each part.
 Below is a typical structure and therapeutic purpose for each element.

 1. Preparation & safety

-• Explain purpose, gain consent, and set limits (this is strengths-mapping, not trauma processing).
+• Explain the purpose of the Tree of Life Exercise, gain consent, and set limits (this is strengths-mapping, not trauma processing).
 Emphasize that participants decide what to share.

 • Materials: paper, markers, stickers; for groups, create a calm, private space.